zed-industries/zed/docs/src/configuring-zed.md

 ## Terminal: Detect Virtual Environments {#terminal-detect_venv}

-- Decription: Activate the [Python Virtual Environment](https://docs.python.org/3/library/venv.html), if one is found, in the terminal's working directory (as resolved by the working_directory and automatically activating the virtual environemtn
+- Description: Activate the [Python Virtual Environment](https://docs.python.org/3/library/venv.html), if one is found, in the terminal's working directory (as resolved by the working_directory and automatically activating the virtual environemtn
 - Setting: `detect_venv`
 - Default: